MelodicDrumstep/High-Performance-Algos-Data-Structures/binary_search/README.md

 + opt5 eytzinger

 It performs much better than the baseline due to less cache misses.
+Actually this version is the best binary search implementation in all of my tested versions.

 ```asm
 ; Eytzinger layout binary search (opt5)